Disclosure in criminal cases

 This duty to disclose is based on natural and constitutional justice, case

 law and statutory principles.
 However, the duty differs between summary

 prosecutions, which are tried in the District Court before a

 judge without a jury, and prosecutions on indictment, which are tried before a

-judge and jury in the Circuit Court or the Central
+judge and jury in the Circuit Court or the Central Criminal

-In a summary case there is no general duty for the prosecution to provide you in advance with the statements of witnesses, whether or not you request them.
+In a summary prosecution there is no general duty for the prosecution to provide you in advance with the statements of witnesses, whether or not you request them.
 If you apply to the court to be provided with the statements, it is up to the court to decide whether it is in the interest of justice to provide you with them.
 The matters the court may need to consider were set out by the Supreme Court in Director of Public Prosecutions v Garry Doyle 2 IR 286.

 Prosecutions on indictment

 In a case of trial on indictment the prosecution has a statutory duty to provide you, in advance of your trial, with certain materials which sets out the evidence intended to be given in the trial against you.
 These documents are usually referred to as the Book of Evidence.